 Fourth of July means tons of fun in New Orleans, from lounging in parks and open spaces to enjoying food, music, and fireworks.
 Check out our recommendations for how to spend the long weekend below.

-New Orleans parks are the perfect spot for barbeques and picnics with friends and family.
-For larger groups, pavilion rentals are available with water and electricity for cooking at City Park and Audubon Park.
-Enjoy your meal on the banks of the Mississippi River at The Fly, Crescent Park or Woldenberg Park.
-If you would rather not cook, stop by a restaurant and pick up anything from barbeque to po-boys, and throw the perfect picnic to commemorate the day.
-Some good spots to pick up good include Picnic Provisions and Whiskey, Parkway Tavern, Blue Oak BBQ, Central City BBQ and Dat Dog.
+New Orleans parks are the perfect spot for summertime picnics.
+With so many parks to choose from, there’s plenty of options in the city to explore, including City Park, Audubon Park, The Fly, Crescent Park, and Woldenberg Park.
+Stop by a restaurant and pick up anything from barbeque to po-boys, and throw the perfect picnic to commemorate the day.
+Some of our favorite spots for picnic-friendly food include Picnic Provisions and Whiskey, Morrow’s, PeeWee’s Crab Cakes on the Go, Central City BBQ, and Dat Dog.

 The National WWII Museum is the perfect spot to celebrate American history.
 Explore the exhibits, see a show, and learn about the significance of New Orleans in the war.
 Nearby is the Museum of the Southern Jewish Experience, which chronicles the history of Jewish Americans across 13 southern states and 300+ years of history.
 Self-guided tours are available through the Historic New Orleans Collection and the New Orleans Slave Trade Marker and Tour App for those interested in New Orleans history.